Sleeped32/BrookesSem2/Foundations of Business/Sample.md

 	- Not may important laws / regulations when it comes to running a bike store
 - Environments
 	- Doesn't really effect the demand for bikes
-	- Climate change could mean that more people would want to ride bikes if its warmer outside
+	- Climate change could mean that more people would want to ride bikes if its warmer outside, effect would be negotiable at best
 ##### Porter's Five Forces Analysis

 ##### Conclution